-Investors will be hoping for strength from NKE as it approaches its next earnings release.
-The company is expected to report EPS of $0.69, up 1.47% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $10.33 billion, up 7.53% from the prior-year quarter.
+Wall Street will be looking for positivity from NKE as it approaches its next earnings report date.
+The company is expected to report EPS of $0.18, down 70.97% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.35 billion, down 18.01% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for NKE.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for NKE should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-NKE is holding a Zacks Rank of #2 (Buy) right now.
+Within the past 30 days, our consensus EPS projection has moved 0.66% lower.
+NKE is currently sporting a Zacks Rank of #4 (Sell).

-In terms of valuation, NKE is currently trading at a Forward P/E ratio of 33.87.
-For comparison, its industry has an average Forward P/E of 15.8, which means NKE is trading at a premium to the group.
+In terms of valuation, NKE is currently trading at a Forward P/E ratio of 37.83.
+This represents a premium compared to its industry's average Forward P/E of 25.35.

-Also, we should mention that NKE has a PEG ratio of 2.43.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Shoes and Retail Apparel stocks are, on average, holding a PEG ratio of 2.05 based on yesterday's closing prices.
+Also, we should mention that NKE has a PEG ratio of 3.09.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Shoes and Retail Apparel was holding an average PEG ratio of 2.38 at yesterday's closing price.

 The Shoes and Retail Apparel industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 112, which puts it in the top 44% of all 250+ industries.
+This group has a Zacks Industry Rank of 241, putting it in the bottom 6% of all 250+ industries.